cxcloud/generator-demo-frontend/README.md

 [![Build Status](https://travis-ci.org/cxcloud/demo-frontend-angular.svg?branch=master)](https://travis-ci.org/cxcloud/frontend-accelerator)

+Angular demo is part of CX Cloud, an open source accelerator for cloud native solutions.
+You can read more about CX Cloud [here](https://docs.cxcloud.com/).

 Demo Frontend is implemented using Angular 7 and demonstrates CX Cloud capabilities.
-Demo uses various API services such as Commerce Tools for demonstrating commerce capabilities, Contentful for managing content and Algolia for search.
+It uses various CX CLoud API services such as Commerce Tools for demonstrating commerce capabilities, Contentful for managing content and Algolia for search.
 Authentication for the demo is implemented via Commerce core module.

 ## Generate demo with CX Cloud CLI

 CX Cloud CLI Tools allows you to generate a front-end demo to test the concept with end-to-end functionality.
-Reead more how to generate frontend demo using CX Cloud CLI [here](https://docs.cxcloud.com/setting-up-a-cxcloud-project/generating-a-frontend).
+Read more how to generate frontend demo using CX Cloud CLI [here](https://docs.cxcloud.com/setting-up-a-cxcloud-project/generating-a-frontend).

 ## Run demo locally

-> Before getting started you might need to [install Angular CLI](https://github.com/angular/angular-cli/wiki).
+For quick testing, you can also install and run the demo locally.
 In order to explore/modify demo frontend locally, it is required to clone repository, install required `npm` packages and run the project:

 ```sh
 $ git clone git@github.com:cxcloud/demo-frontend-angular.git